mhamel06/nrwl-ticket-list/notes.md

+# Update
+- After the assignment was completed, I added a few tests and switched the app to use jest.
+The original application before the updates can be found here: [https://github.com/mhamel06/nrwl-ticket-list/tree/bc814bb19813c3937d0dace1e09a95f7f53e0f92](https://github.com/mhamel06/nrwl-ticket-list/tree/bc814bb19813c3937d0dace1e09a95f7f53e0f92)

 # Design Notes
 - Could of used custom filter but have used material data table filter in the past and it works well.